 Reducing the Spread of Illness

-How respiratory viruses spread
+How respiratory illnesses spread

 - Respiratory droplets that come out of your nose and mouth when you cough, sneeze, breathe or talk